-Adults living in Western Kentucky have slightly lower household incomes than adults in the state as a whole.
-Although the percentage of adults living below 100% of the federal poverty guidelines (FPG)8 is similar for Western Kentucky and the state, fewer
+Adults living in Eastern Kentucky have lower household incomes than adults in the state as a whole and saw larger declines in income than residents of the state.
+For example, the percentage of Kentuckians living above 200% of the federal poverty guidelines (FPG)8 stayed relatively stable, going from 54% in 2008 to 53% in 2009.
+In comparison, the percentage